 Lamellar was a kind of body armour which was in use among different cultures across the world well before the European Middle Ages.
 Although it is sometimes categorised as a kind of scale armour, lamellar armour had a distinctive design and construction.

 Lamellar Armour could be made from a wide variety of different materials.
-The small platelets of a given materials were sewn together in a huge number, ranging from hundreds to thousands, giving the medieval warrior a veritable armour mostly limited to the torso.
+The small platelets of given materials were sewn together in huge numbers, ranging from hundreds to thousands, giving the medieval warrior a veritable armour mostly limited to the torso.

-Lamellar armour was made from leather, bone, stone or in most cases, from some metal.
+Lamellar armour was made from leather, bone, stone or in most cases metal.
 To make lamellar armour, the construction material was first cut into uniform-sized small platelets.
-When made from a metal, pieces were usually lacquered to avoid corrosion and to give the armour a longer life.
+When made from metal, pieces were usually lacquered to avoid corrosion and to give the armour a longer life.
 The pieces were then sewn together in dense formation.

-A major difference between lamellar armour and other types of medieval body armours was that the lamellar armour was not attached to a cloth or any other kind of base and could be directly work over the wearer’s dress.
+A major difference between lamellar armour and other types of medieval body armour was that the lamellar armour was not attached to a cloth or any other kind of base and could be directly worked over the wearer’s dress.

 One of the major advantages of lamellar armour over the scale armour was that the lamellar armour was not attached to a firm base.
-So it didn’t mitigate the wearer’s movement as much as the scale armour did.
+So it didn’t mitigate the wearer’s movement as much as plate armour would for European medieval knights.

-Another useful aspect of lamellar armour was that its platelets, larger in size to the scales of a scale armour, helped deflect an enemies striking weapon.
+Another useful aspect of lamellar armour was that its platelets, larger in size than the scales of scale armour, helped deflect an enemies striking weapon.